Guigui0812/flight-api/README.md

 ### Tests

-This project contains unit tests and integration tests.
+This project contains unit tests to ensure the proper functioning of the different services.

 To run the tests :
 ```shell script